onandoffables/avrdude-linuxgpio/README.md

 The install script and patch enable avrdude to bitbang GPIO pins (such as on the Raspberry Pi GPIO) using the 'linuxgpio' (sysfsgpio) interface that's standard available in avrdude-6.1.

 The patch assumes that you want to program an AVR from the Raspberry Pi with the following connections.
-The numbers are Raspberry Pi BCM pin numbers, and is compatible with "Gordon's avrdude" on the Pi.
+The numbers are Raspberry Pi BCM pin numbers, and are compatible with "Gordon's avrdude" on the Pi.

 	RESET   =  8
 	SCK     =  11